QUEER RELIGION: THE EXHIBITION

 “Many people, perhaps unknowingly, make rather exaggerated claims using the Bible as their source to oppose homosexuality.
 But homosexuality plays a very minor role in the Bible, much smaller than the rules on food, farming, care of the stranger and charity.”

-Kings College London
+They/them, Jewish Chaplain, Kings College London

 “Over thirty years ago I woke with the words formed in my mind assuring me that God loved me in my sexuality.
 Gradually I realised that God loved me in my gender identity too.
 May this be true for you.”